12B: Casting

-Madhavan was initially considered for the lead role, but the actor was busy with other projects.
+Madhavan and Vikram were initially considered for the lead role, but they were busy with other projects.
 Srikanth was also briefly attached to the film.
+While the search for lead actor was ongoing, Simran and Jyothika, two of the leading Tamil actresses at the time, were cast in the other lead roles.
+Their dates to shoot for the film were available since October 2000; however, there was no lead actor for the film although two newcomers were considered for backups.

 Shaam had worked as a model in Bangalore for four years before model coordinator Biju Jayadevan introduced him to director Jeeva, who was auditioning a debutant actor for his debut venture, 12B.
 Shaam had unsuccessfully auditioned for the lead role in Kadhalar Dhinam (1999); he said during his first meeting with Jeeva, he handed over his portfolio and introduced himself in English.
 Jeeva said: "Repeat what you just said, in Tamil".
 Shaam did so and was signed on next day after a meeting with producer Vikram Singh.
 Since Shaam was looking for film offers for four years, Jeeva did not treat Shaam as a newcomer.

-Simran and Jyothika, two of the leading Tamil female actors at the time, were cast in the other lead roles; Jyothika got more screen time.
-Simran called her role a "special appearance".
+Jyothika got more screen time while Simran called her role a "special appearance".
 Thota Tharani worked as the art director for the film.
 The promos of the film were critically praised; Shaam signed on to appear in several projects before 12B was released.
 The film also featured Jeeva's assistant director, Srinath, in a supporting role.
 After the first filming schedule, another actor tried to fill the lead role but Jeeva insisted on retaining Shaam.

 A leading Hindi actor was revealed to play a cameo in the film.
 The actor was later revealed upon release to be Sunil Shetty, who was cast to play Jyothika's uncle.
 Bengali actor Moon Moon Sen, mother of Riya Sen, was signed on to play Jyothika's mother in the film.
 In 12B, Shaam's voice was dubbed; an uncommon practice for male actors in Tamil cinema at that time.
 Shiva, who later starred in Chennai 600028 (2007), made his acting debut with this film in a minor role.
 Chennai-based model Manish Borundia played a background actor in the film.
 Parthiban provided a voiceover for the film.